torn8to/portfolio/src/lib/content/blog/gpu-icp.md

     using Eigen::Vector6dDNA = Eigen::Matrix<double, 6, 1, Eigen::DontAlign>;
     using Eigen::Vector3dDNA = Eigen::Matrix<double, 3, 1, Eigen::DontAlign>;
 ```
 The issue with sophus comes with the deriving the jacobian as we need to get the exponential map of the source which is a static function that calls the constructor of the SO3 class.
 This is not supported with cuda.
-We
+We can get around this by using the constructor of the SO3 class and then using the exponential map function to get the exponential map of the source.

 The next issue is the Hashmap implementation on the gpu as it is not directly supported by the cuda toolkit.
 In my case i will be using the library stdgpu whihch implements a hashmap on the gpu.
 This is a template library that allows for the use of a hashmap on the gpu.